react-component/util/README.md

 > (valid: boolean, msg: string): void

-A shallow wrapper of [warning](https://github.com/BerkeleyTrue/warning), but only warning once for the same msg.
+A shallow wrapper of [warning](https://github.com/BerkeleyTrue/warning), but only warning once for the same message.

 ```jsx
 import warning from 'rc-util/lib/warning';